Simple Metronome

 }

-will receive the audio settings such as sample rate, so the processor can set up internal stateprocess
+- preparewill receive the audio settings such as sample rate, so the processor can set up internal state

 The 2nd detail is up to discussion.
 I’ve found that some audio buffer indirection may cause serious performance cost due to missed optimisations, and it might not be worth to have it instead of simple sample slices.